CBD Oil for ADHD? Despite Scarce Research, Patients Are Trying It

 Early research suggests that cannabidiol (CBD) may help patients with epilepsy.
-It is also believed to relieve pain, anxiety, depression, and even acne.
-But what about ADHD?
-So far, research linking CBD to ADHD symptom relief does not exist.
+It is also believed to relieve pain, anxiety, mood disorders, and even acne.
+But what about ADHD or ADD?
+So far, research linking CBD oil to ADHD symptom relief does not exist.
 That isn’t stopping patients from trying it.

 These days, it’s tough to find an online community or social media group not singing the praises of cannabidiol (CBD) oil.
 This helps to explain why so many people are exploring its benefits for diseases and disorders ranging from Alzheimer’s and Parkinsons to PTSD and, yes, attention deficit disorder (ADHD or ADD).
 Though research suggests that CBD oil may benefit patients with epilepsy and other disorders, any such claims around ADHD are only that: claims.